-- Traffic volumes have been updated based on traffic count data collected between 2013 and 2017; - Six external stations have been added: Weld County Parkway South, WCR-89 North, WCR-390 North, WCR-129 North, SH-71 North, and Weld County Parkway South (expanded); - External station assumptions have been validated using Location Based Services (LBS) data obtained from StreetLight data; and - The spreadsheet-based external trip model has been migrated to GISDK, streamlining the process of updating external station input assumptions.
+- Traffic volumes have been updated based on traffic count data collected as close to 2019 as possible. - Several external stations have been modified from the previous mode network to account for the additional zones in Weld County. - External station assumptions have been validated using Location Based Services (LBS) data obtained from StreetLight data.9 - The spreadsheet-based external trip model has been migrated to GISDK, streamlining the process of updating external station input assumptions.